BasitAlawode/UVOT400/README.md

 3. [Protocol III: Image enhancement before tracking](3_Enhanced_Benchmarking_README.md)

+## Benchmarking SOTA Trackers on Custom Videos

+ - This repository also allows you to quickly benchmark SOTA trackers on your custom videos [see here](1_Custom_Benchmarking_README.md).

 ## Aknowledgements

 - Thanks to the authors of the trackers for providing the implementations.
 - Thanks to the [Pysot](https://github.com/STVIR/pysot) and [Pytracking](https://github.com/visionml/pytracking) libraries for providing the tracking evaluation codes.
+- We aknowledge the use of [eval.ai](https://eval.ai/) for creating the evaluation server.
 - This work acknowledges the support provided by the Khalifa University of Science and Technology under Faculty Start-Up grants FSU-2022-003 Award No. 8474000401.

 ## Citation